dordep19/fit-comp/README.md

 source env/bin/activate
 ```

-This activates the virtual env and dependencies can now be installed local to the repository.
+This activates the virtual environment and dependencies can now be installed local to the repository.

 ```
 pip install -r requirements.txt
 ```

-Now we can migrate the database.
+Ensure that path to the local PostgreSQL database inside of .env is correct.
+The database should be structured as outlined in [wiki](https://github.com/dordep19/fit-comp-backend/wiki/Database).
+The database can now be migrated.

 ```
 python manage.py db init